Simublade-Technology-Private-Limited/react-native-simublade-ui/README.md

-## This package is inspired by react native paper

 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.